-- The amount of nutrients (DOC's - Dissolved Organic Compounds) they have to feed on.
+- The amount of nutrients (DOCs - Dissolved Organic Compounds) they have to feed on.

 - Low water flow or circulation in the aquarium.

-- No natural algae eating predators.
+- No natural algae eating inhabitants.

-- Remove excess nutrients (DOC's) through protein skimming.
+- Remove excess nutrients (DOCs) through protein skimming.

-- Reduce nitrates and phosphates.
+- Reduce nitrate and phosphate.

 - Reduce silicates by using the proper substrate (gravel/sand/live sand) material.
 Aragonite types are best.